 Students must adhere to the campus dress code standards and are expected to dress in a manner that would not be construed as detrimental to the student body, the educational process or wear any clothing that has expressed or implied offensive symbols or language.
-Students should always be aware of the first impression of proper dress code and grooming, and note that Everest promotes a business atmosphere where instructors and guests are professionals and potential employers.
+Students should always be aware of the first impression of proper dress code and grooming, and note that Everest promotes a business atmosphere.
 In addition, students may be required to wear uniforms that present a professional appearance.